Dnation5/loan-approval-prediction/README.md

 A beginner-level project predicting loan approvals using Python
 # Loan Approval Prediction

-This project explores data preprocessing, imputation (LOCF, NOCB), interpolation, and modeling to predict whether a loan should be approved.
+This project explores data preprocessing, imputation, and modeling to predict whether a loan should be approved.

 ## Technologies
 - Python